joeBradley-io/Abstract-Data-Structures/README.md

 # Abstract-Data-Structures
-List of projects done by colleagues and myself during our study of abstract data structures
+List of projects done by my colleagues and myself during our study of abstract data structures